tuto pochette en cuir

 SEE OTHER VERSIONS >

-HOW TO SEW LEATHER BY MACHINE?
+HOW TO SEW LEATHER WITH A MACHINE?

-SEE THE FULL GUIDE >
+SEE THE COMPLETE GUIDE >

 LEXICON

-Hemming: folding and gluing the leather, like a small hem, for a clean finish.
+Edging: folding and gluing the leather, like a small hem, for a clean finish.

 VIDEO TUTORIAL